 When to Seek Help From Your Veterinarian

-It's always the safest course of action when you notice unusual behavior from your dog to contact your veterinarian.
-With some signs of pain, it may only be temporary and go away after a few hours or a day, such as the canine equivalent of stubbing a toe that's sensitive for awhile.
+Contacting your veterinarian is always the safest course of action when you notice unusual behavior from your dog.
+With some signs of pain, it may only be temporary and go away after a few hours or a day, such as the canine equivalent of stubbing a toe that's sensitive for a while.
 However, some types of pain may seem minor and can actually be a symptom of a serious medical condition that needs immediate treatment.
-The best thing to do is to call your veterinary clinic and discuss your dog's condition with the staff and they can advise you on whether you should wait and observe him, or get him in to the clinic right way.
+The best thing to do is to call your veterinary clinic and discuss your dog's condition with the staff.
+They can advise you on whether to wait and observe your dog, or get them into the clinic right way.

 Knowing the Signs of Pain in Dogs

-Every dog is different and just like people, they will handle pain in their own way.
-A diligent dog owner will be able to observe their dog and notice when things just don't seem right, such as a happy dog suddenly withdrawing from contact or snapping, or a noticeable change in appetite.
-Dogs can experience pain from serious illnesses like cancer and kidney disease, joint disorders like dysplasia and arthritis, physical injuries, and from changes in their bodies from old age.
-Knowing your dog and his daily routine can help you keep him from experiencing long-term pain by getting him veterinary assistance when it's clear it's needed.
+Every dog is different, and like people, will handle pain in their own way.
+A responsible, well-educated, observant dog owner will be able to notice when things just don't seem right, such as when a happy dog suddenly withdraws from contact, exhibits signs of aggression, or refuses to eat.
+Dogs can experience pain from serious illnesses such as cancer and kidney disease, joint disorders such as hip dysplasia and arthritis, from physical injuries, and from changes in their bodies as they reach old age.
+Fully understanding your dog and their daily routine can help prevent them from experiencing long-term pain by getting them veterinary assistance sooner rather than later.